ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 ---

 ### MITRE ATT&CK Mapping

 This section maps observed behaviors to MITRE ATT&CK tactics and techniques using evidence identified during analysis.

+This section provides a high-level summary of observed ATT&CK tactics and techniques.
+For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`**

 - **Reconnaissance — Active Scanning (T1595):**
   Automated vulnerability scanning activity was detected via Suricata alerts and HTTP telemetry, including Acunetix user-agent strings and malformed request patterns targeting the web server prior to compromise.